-It’s an age old question: Does your level of education determine the success of your business?
+It’s an age old question: Does your level of education determine the success of your business as an entrepreneur?

 There’s little doubt that education contributes towards your social capital, opening up a world of career opportunities and networking contacts.
 But a number of entrepreneurs have gone against the grain and became successful from ventures that are not related to their education qualifications.